 Her artistic expression has mostly been in the area of Ceramics.
 Her particular love is Raku because she loves being midwife to the birth of the pots through the firing process.
 In her years of teaching she has also dabbled in sculpture, printmaking, batik, drawing, glassblowing, stained glass, and mosaics.
 Now that she is settled at Elsewhere she is hugely looking forward to time to just play with art.

-Karen is currently the Development Director of Elsewhere Studios.
+Karen is currently the Executive Director of Elsewhere Studios.